-To find out, we took on a challenge to design actual product ideas for event giveaways for some of the world’s best tech brands as examples.
+To prove this point, we gave ourselves a challenge to design actual product ideas for event giveaways for some of the world’s best tech brands as examples.
 The goal is to create truly custom promotional products that fit the example brand like a glove by baking in the DNA of the brand + audience + event.

 Additionally, the products designed must achieve a measureable marketing goal, be different from every other promotional product at the event (read: be different than the competition), be different from every other promotional product the brand has used at events before, and it must be packable in carry on luggage—because what good is it if recipients can’t take it home with them!